 - 3.5.1 A Student may submit a 'Notification of Extenuating Circumstances' form to report ECs arising during their studies.
 Relevant evidence must be provided by the Student, except in the circumstances set out in 3.3 above.
 Cases relating to an examination1 (whether it is a campus-based or online examination) must be submitted to the ECO or designated person within 24 hours of the examination in question.
 In all cases, evidence should be provided within 5 working days of the submission being made. - 3.5.2 All other deadlines relating to EC procedures must be set by the PAU, and must be clearly and widely publicised. - 3.5.3 Except in the circumstances set out in 3.3 above, it is the sole responsibility of the Student to disclose ECs to their PAU and submit the necessary forms and evidence in a timely manner and without delay.
-PAUs/the University cannot make submissions on behalf of students, except in the circumstances set out in 3.3 above. - 3.5.4 ECs not submitted by the relevant deadline cannot be considered by the PAU or the ECP under this Code of Practice and may only be considered by an Academic Appeal Committee as part of an academic appeal.
-An Academic Appeal Committee will not consider ECs reported outside the deadlines set out in this Code of Practice unless there is an exceptional reason why the submission was not presented at the correct time, accompanied by supporting evidence.
+PAUs/the University cannot make submissions on behalf of students, except in the circumstances set out in 3.3 above.

-1 Exams are generally defined as assessments which are marked in a way which means that individual feedback is not prepared for students within 15 working days.
+&lt;sup>1 Exams are generally defined as assessments which are marked in a way which means that individual feedback is not prepared for students within 15 working days.